 London today is a glitzy place of theaters and museums galore, Picccadilly Circus has been totally chnaged and much of its great charm gone by the seemingly eternal ‘Guiness Time’ neon sign with the enormous clock having been replaced by — what else, Mc Donald’s increasingly tasteless and domineering signs plus a multitude of IT signs.
 Even the Coca Cola sign is better than IT, in my opinion, since it was there as long ago as in 1955.

 I had been to concerts in London in 1955 with my dear friend Melville, who first introduced me to London, its very modern Festival Hall and the Royal Albert Hall right south of Kensington Gardens.
-I had seen plays in London before I got to London with John, even the historic play
+I had seen plays in London before I got to London with John, even the immortal play “The Mousetrap” by Agatha Christie at Ambassadors Theatre, with one

 I quote from ‘Leçon de français‘ “What’s created the renown of this place is that for fifty years here we’ve been performing The Bald Soprano and The Lesson by Ionesco.
 It’s the world record for a consecutive run of the same show in the same place.
 Well, to begin with, the success was the success of a discovery.
 People came to listen to a new kind of humour.
 The Theatre of the Absurd, to begin with, surprised.”
 So it seems that Ionesco takes the price over old-fashioned Agatha Christie.
 I saw that performance around 1070 and even at that time it was a sensation, the way it seemed to have been running forever.